leo-bogert/checkpoint/README.md

 This works for all implementations.

-Please ensure your system has at least ~ 2 GiB of free RAM when using the Java implementation to create checkpoints as will currently use 1 GiB as I/O cache.
+Please ensure your system has at least ~ 2 GiB of free RAM when using the Java implementation to create checkpoints as it will currently use 1 GiB as I/O cache.
 (It may or may not work with less or more RAM, the 2 GiB have not been tested yet, this is merely an estimate.)